Shresthjaiswal2002/Bhartiya-Janta-Party/Bhartiya Janta Party/README.md

-# URBANFoods
-This is a simple front end Restaurant website using HTML, CSS and JavaScript.
+This is Project  and clone of bjp.org